-shall be due and payable on or before January 31st of each calendar year.
+Membership dues, if set, shall be due and payable on or before January 31st of each calendar year.

-Dues may be waived under circumstances by the Board .
+Dues may be waived under circumstances as determined by the Board Officers.

+Dues shall never be a barrier to membership or used as such by ECNA.

+SECTION 3.
+DONATIONS.
+The purpose of financial donations is to provide emergency financial assistance in the form of grants to East Colfax members.

+The ECNA may accept cash donations from any resident with a primary residence or business owner operating within the State of Colorado.
+Cash donations shall be deposited and managed in an accounting line separate from membership dues.

+The Board shall determine how donations are dispersed, the timeframe of grants, and the amounts by majority vote.

+Out-going grants awarded to East Colfax members shall be documented.

+SECTION 4.
+GRANTS.
+The purpose of grants is to obtain and disperse funds to residents, make other neighborhood improvements or develop new neighborhood programs.

+The ECNA may apply for grant funding providing the source and use of funds is consistent with the objectives, priorities and policies of ECNA as determined by majority Board vote.
+If grants require in-kind or cash match, then the grant applications shall be approved by majority Board vote, and that reach majority general membership vote.

+Grant funds may be applied to or dispersed to residents, improvement projects or neighborhood programs that are consistent with the objectives, priorities and policies of ECNA as determined by majority Board vote, or that reach majority general membership vote.

 ARTICLE III

-MEETINGS
+GENERAL MEMBERSHIP MEETINGS

 SECTION 1.
 The fiscal year of the Association shall be from January 1 through December 31.

 SECTION 2.
-All meetings of the membership shall be held on a date and at a time and place as designated by the Board.
+All meetings of the general membership shall be held once monthly on a date and at a time and place as designated by the Board.
+All meetings shall be open to all members and be held in a manner that facilitates accessible attendance.
+Meetings will be held outside of normal business hours, unless otherwise agreed to by a majority vote of the Board.
+General membership meetings may be held in-person or virtually.

 SECTION 3.
-Special meetings of the membership shall be called by a majority vote of the Board.
+Special meetings of the general membership shall be called by a majority vote of the Board.
 Notification of such meetings shall state the nature of business and no other business shall be conducted.

 SECTION 4.
 Special meetings of the Association must be called by the Board upon receipt of a written petition signed by ten (10) voting members.

 SECTION 5.
-At least six (%) percent of the must be present to constitute a quorum at any meeting.
+At least six (5%) percent of the general Members must be present to constitute a quorum at any general Member meeting and for general Member votes.

 SECTION 6.
-No proxy votes shall be permitted.
+No proxy votes by another person shall be permitted for general member ballots.
+General member votes may be cast in-person, by mail or and/or by electronic methods.
+Each member shall cast no more than one vote.

 ARTICLE IV

-ELECTION OF OFFICERS, TERMS OF OFFICEDUTIES
+ELECTION OF BOARD OFFICERS, TERMS OF OFFICE, DUTIES AND BOARD MEETINGS